Codecademy/ugc/documentation/content-standards.md

 #### Images and Source Code

 If you'd like to include an image, video, GIF, or other file in your article, please upload it to the same article folder.
 That way we'll never have any broken links!

+**Note:** Each image/video/GIF should be < 1MB.

 ### I've read all the content standards.
 Now what?